xaudience/.github/README.md

 Allows stuff to monitor and control internal systems.

 ### Stuff Web Server
-Watching all internal systems, collects statistical data, logging errors.
+Watching all internal systems, collects statistical data, logs errors and other useful info.

 ### Analyzer
 Reads and analyzes audience data and writes results to database.